-Major Coworking Space Trends 2020: Experts' Insights on the Future of Coworking Business
+Coworking Space Trends 2021: Experts' Insights on the Future of Coworking Business

-It is predicted that in the next 2020 year, 1,688 coworking spaces are going to open worldwide.
-However, it seems like massive coworking spaces growth is slowing down.
+It was predicted that in 2020 year, 1,688 coworking spaces are going to open worldwide.
+However, it is obvious that due to the coronavirus outbreak massive coworking spaces growth is slowing down.

 The industry has reached the point when it's not about quantity but quality.